 Volunteering in the field of environmental conservation gives fellows an opportunity to positively impact the environment by advocating, and educating online to fight climate change.
 Fellows will develop skills in building social media campaigns, blogging, and producing educational materials.

 During this time you'll continue to work with coaches and peers to help you build on your strengths and identify areas of improvement.
-Building on Year On’s Wayfinding Curriculum, our Professional and Foundational Skills Curriculum helps you build skills for life and work.
+Building on Year On’s Design Curriculum, our Foundational and Professional Skills Curriculum helps you build skills for life and work.
 Personalized coaching allows you to get the focus you need to help set goals, learn valuable practices, and break down barriers.

 Understand how to complete high-quality work and grow your skills.
 Learn how your new skills guide your future career aspirations and choices.